March 19, 2023Review Recipe

-- Using a stand mixer, or a handheld mixer and large mixing bowl, on medium speed.
-Cream together softened butter and reserved cherry juice, about ¼ to ⅓ cup.
+- Using a stand mixer or a handheld mixer and a large mixing bowl on medium speed, cream together the softened butter and reserved cherry juice, about ¼ to ⅓ cup.

-- Reduce the mixer speed to low, add the 3 cups of powdered sugar ½ cup at a time.
+- Reduce the mixer speed to low, and add the 3 cups of powdered sugar ½ cup at a time.
 This should be a firm frosting consistency, like canned frosting.
-If the frosting is thin, add up to ½ cup additional powdered sugar.
-Be careful to not make the frosting very thick that it will not spread easily.
+If the frosting is thin, add up to ½ cup of additional powdered sugar.
+Be careful to not make the frosting so thick that it will not spread easily.

 - Spread the frosting evenly on top of the cake.

-- Next, gently score the size of the serving pieces of cake.
+- Gently score the size of the serving pieces of cake.

 - Place one of the reserved cherries with stems in the middle of each piece of cake.
-If the amount of stemmed cherries is less than the number of servings, remove the cherry stems and slice them in half and garnish the tops of the pieces of cake.
+If the amount of stemmed cherries is less than the number of servings, remove the cherry stems, slice them in half, and garnish the tops of the pieces of cake.

 - To help the frosting set before cutting the individual pieces, place the cake in the refrigerator to chill for 30 minutes to 1 hour.